AccountForASPJ/UIUCTF-2021/signals/readme.md

 6. Go back to 1

 Since we know that the first byte of the next instruction is always 0x48, we can calculate each characters of the flag using (first byte of instruction before the XOR) ^ 0x48.
+Originally, I wanted to use a debugger to set breakpoints and change my flag or register values during the program execution.
+Or using pwnlib + gdb to automate the process.
+But in the end, this is my solution ...
-With this I reimplemented the XOR algorithm in python to print out the flag.
+I implemented the XOR algorithm in python to print out the flag.

 ```
 from pwn import *